 Regardless of whether your items are everyday or off-the-wall, there are two ways to sell on eBay: via auction or fixed-price listings.
 Both methods come with fees and all payments go through PayPal.
 Tap or click to learn how you can avoid making this big mistake when selling your old phone on eBay.

-Letgo is a free selling app that’s easy to use and is perfect if you want a local buyer.
+Once a standalone app, Letgo has now merged with Offerup.
+Before the merge, Letgo was a free selling app that’s easy to use and is perfect if you want a local buyer.
 Categories include used toys, housing and pre-owned vehicles.
 As with similar apps, upload a photo of your item and provide details like description and condition.
 From the info you enter, Letgo will generate a product title.

 No meetups required with this selling app because all items ship.
 Mercari allows you to list any number of items with zero listing fees; however, the platform does charge you a flat 10% selling fee when your item sells.